-Broadcast with A request can be directed to a special slave or at all slaves as broadcast slave address = 0message.
+Broadcast with slave address = 0 A request can be directed to a special slave or at all slaves as broadcast message.
 To mark a broadcast message, the slave address 0 is used.
-In opposite to a "normal" send command, the broadcast does not require a telegram evaluation via SFC 218 SER RCV.
+In opposite to a "normal" send command, the broadcast does not require a telegram evaluation via SFC 218 SER\RCV.
 Only write commands may be sent as broadcast.